The64thGamer/cheeseepedia/content/2n1ws36xas3o7i84/content.md

 #### Mid-Late 1977

-* Sometime after the opening of the first store while Nolan Bushnell was on a trip to Europe\, Gene Landrum would put up a sign stating nobody under \(claimed either as 16 or 18\) was permitted in without a parent\.
-This was due to sentiments around the time that arcade and pinball hangouts would attract drug users and 'bad people'\, which Gene wanted the location to be perceived as a restaurant\.
-Once Nolan had came back to California\, he ordered Gene to take down the sign for being a silly rule\, which Gene declined\.
-Nolan would later come back a \(claimed as either a week or 2 weeks\) later realizing it was a good idea and that Gene was a genious\, but forced the sign to be changed to anyone under 14\.\[21\]\[45\]
+* Sometime after the opening of the first store while Nolan Bushnell was on a trip to Europe, Gene Landrum would put up a sign stating nobody under (claimed either as 16 or 18) was permitted in without a parent.
+This was due to sentiments around the time that arcade and pinball hangouts would attract drug users and 'bad people', which Gene wanted the location to be perceived as a restaurant.
+Once Nolan had came back to California, he ordered Gene to take down the sign for being a silly rule, which Gene declined.
+Nolan would later come back a (claimed as either a week or 2 weeks) later realizing it was a good idea and that Gene was a genious, but forced the sign to be changed to anyone under 14.[21][45]
 * Gene Landrum noted as meeting with a Warner executive that had a Harvard MBA at the location, and on the topic of the walkaround he mentioned it cost $5,000 for Fantasy Forest to produce, to which the executive exclaims Gene is nuts and that isn't economically viable.
 [45]
 * Before the first manager's firing, Gene Landrum would arrive one day and ask a customer from Menlo Park what they thought of the location.
 The customer would note the games were great and his daughter loved it, but that the menus noted the [Winchester Chuck Walkaround] would come out every 20 minutes to greet guests- and they had already been there an hour and a half, and his daughter wanted to shake Chuck's hand.
 Gene would confront the manager and threaten him to go put on the costume himself, to which he "...almost fainted and threw up on me...".
 The manager would state "...two kids (employees) didn't show up tonight, do you want to get the pizza out or that stupid costume?".
 Gene would say the customer "...passed 60 pizza stores to get here.
 He didn't drive 40 miles for your pizza."